jeffjras/corretora/README.md

 ```

-**create the database connection outside of the handler to allow connections to be**
+- **Create the database connection outside of the handler to allow connections to be**
 **re-used by subsequent function invocations**

 ```